Get a working capital loan of up to $500,000 with this award-winning online lender.

 What does the Internet say about Fundation?

 Not much.
 Accredited by the Better Business Bureau (BBB) since 2015, Fundation meets basic transparency requirements and pledges to resolve consumer complaints, among other things.
-It also gets a somewhat meaningless A+ rating from the BBB based on zero customer reviews.
+It also gets a somewhat meaningless A+ rating from the BBB and has no customer reviews on its site.

 Only two customers have reviewed Fundation on Trustpilot so far, one of which appears to be about an entirely different company.
 The only relevant review calls Fundation a great option for getting a working capital loan and appreciated a fast process that wasn’t totally automated.